 Both the coat/towel rack, the garden shelf rack, and so much more are available in my shop.
 Sign up for my newsletter below for some freebies and a discount to use towards your first purchase.

-Do pin and share my set of upcycled drawer fronts projects to inspire others to try DIY.
+Additionally, pin and share my set of upcycled drawer fronts projects to inspire others to try DIY.
 It’s fun and so rewarding.

 Up next, I’ll be taking this thrifted wall art and giving it a brand new life and purpose.
 See the AFTER HERE.